-With the 2022-23 NHL season in full swing, fantasy hockey leagues are also heading into the playoffs.
-Many are looking to make the right moves to improve in the standings.
+With the 2022-23 NHL season winding down, fantasy hockey leagues are in the playoffs, the most important time of the year.
+Many are looking to make the right moves to win it all.
 Checking spreadsheets, comparing stats, and deciding how to build a lineup comes with challenges and hiccups — especially with the news that key players are out with injuries.

 While there are surprises in every season, each competitor puts forth their best effort to pick the surefire winners, who put up points across all categories.
 More than that, though, deciding who to skip can be equally as valuable, dodging the spectacular failures that result in goose eggs across categories and cost precious victories.